 Ways to Give

-The Advancement Department at Belen Jesuit strives to raise funds and other resources to support the academic, capital, and endowment needs of the school.
+The Advancement Department at Belen Jesuit strives to raise funds and other resources to support the school's academic, capital, and endowment needs.
 These goals are accomplished through The Fund for Belen, Fr.
-Izquierdo Memorial Golf Classic, and the Fr.
-Dorta Duque, SJ Memorial Tombola, as well as other special events and planned giving programs.
+Dorta Duque, SJ Memorial Tombola, Fr.
+Izquierdo Memorial Golf Classic, the Fr.
+Sardiña, S.J.
+Memorial Fishing Tournament and other special events and planned giving programs.

 The department also communicates the school's mission, vision, and activities to parents, alumni, students, and the general public through this website, social media, the President's Report, the Alumni Magazine, email, and the media.
 Parent volunteers and alumni activities are also coordinated through this department.